 4. Avoiding Installation Challenges

-Even with the correct mounting hardware kit, certain installation steps can be tricky—leading to confusion or difficulty in securing the breaker properly.
+Some installation steps can still be tricky, even with the correct hardware kit.
+This may cause confusion or make it hard to secure the breaker.
 If something doesn’t seem to fit, it’s often due to orientation or connection placement rather than a wrong kit selection.
 Here are two key things to double-check during installation:

 ✅ Orientation of the Hardware: Many mounting kits are designed to be installed in a specific position (e.g., horizontal vs. vertical).
 If placed incorrectly, the breaker may not align properly with the panel, making installation difficult or impossible.